 Sponsored posts are another way you can monetize your influence if you already have a good following on social media or your blog.
 Influencers have a unique relationship with their followers that most brands cannot replicate.
 For that reason, brands have become more and more willing to pay for access to that relationship and put their products and services in the hands of influencers.

-Believe it or not but brands are currently dishing out up to $1 million dollars per post depending on the influencer.
+Believe it or not, but brands are currently dishing out up to $1 million dollars per post depending on the influencer.
 Even for nano-influencers, you can make a couple hundred dollars off of a few posts.
 If you already have a few brands reaching out to you, then start there and work on making those into paid gigs.
 If not, consider creating a business development plan where you create a list of brands you’d like to work with and reach out to them with a pitch.

 Running digital ads on your website or blog is another great way to bring in an income using your influence, and it is used widely for both beginner and advanced bloggers.
+Have you ever scrolled through a site, and had an ad pop up, or scroll with you in the side bar?
+Those are digital ads!

 If you have a number of people that are reading your blog posts and visiting your website, then you can sign up for a Google Adsense account and begin running ads on your page.
 You’ll make money for the clicks or impressions that your website brings in.
+The more visitors you have, the more money you make through this avenue.

 Nowadays, more and more people are turning away from brick and mortar educational institutions and utilizing online learning platforms.
 In fact, over 6 million Americans are currently pursuing an education online.
 With this change of behavior, it presents a great opportunity to package and monetize your knowledge and influence.